-Preamble: We, the Faculty of Moreno Valley College, Riverside Community College District (RCCD), do hereby establish the Moreno Valley College Academic Senate to represent the Faculty of Moreno Valley College in accordance with the mission of Moreno Valley College and of the RCCD.
+Preamble: We, the Faculty of Moreno Valley College, Riverside Community College, do hereby establish the Moreno Valley College Academic Senate to represent the Faculty of Moreno Valley College in accordance with the mission of the Riverside Community College District.

 - Curriculum, including establishing prerequisites and placing courses within disciplines;